Naan Recipe (Without Yeast)

 • Flip when you see many air-pockets on the naan and place naan directly on the stovetop flame.

 • Grill the first side on the flame till you see some charred spots and blisters.
+Also, toast the edges.

-• Place it on a plate or tray.
-Spread or brush with some softened butter or melted butter.
-You can even use ghee (clarified butter or oil for a vegan version.
+You can even use ghee (clarified butter) or alternatively use oil for a vegan version.
 You can even skip using butter or oil entirely.

-Making naan on a griddle (tawa) or skillet
+Toasting Naan on a griddle (tawa) or skillet

 • Heat the griddle or skillet on a high flame.
 Place the naan on the hot griddle or tawa.